 Test Your Reports

 In your custom domains, test your joins with small datasets before you deploy them, and test your custom reports thoroughly.
-SumTotal has limited support for custom reports, and the responsibility for troubleshooting lies with the report developer.
+SumTotal learning management system has limited support for custom reports, and the responsibility for troubleshooting lies with the report developer.